ersi0571/phpMyReservation/README.md

 7. Create a new user.
 The first created user will get admin rights
 8. Set the price per reservation in the control panel (just set to 0 if usage is free)

+next task : update this fork to exclude timeslots from reservation (timeslots reserved for maintenance purpose)

 ####Reservation reminders
 [Email reminders are documented here](doc/ReservationReminders.md)